-FROM: Lindsay Kurrle, Secretary, Agency of Commerce and Community Development

-TO: Vermont Businesses and Employers

-DATE: May 1, 2020 | Modifications and new sections are in red.

-RE: Update 3 - New Work Safe Additions to the Stay Home, Stay Safe Order
+FROM: Lindsay Kurrle, Secretary, Agency of Commerce and Community Development TO: Vermont Businesses and Employers DATE: May 6, 2020 RE: Update 4 - New Work Safe Additions to the Stay Home, Stay Safe Order

 In the days and weeks to come we will work to restart Vermont's economy in the wake of COVID-19.
 Understanding the need to restart the economy as soon as possible and improve our overall social wellbeing, we cannot allow for a resurgence of COVID-19 that would undermine or lose the important public health outcomes achieved to date.
 Our work to transition Vermont out from under the Stay Home order swiftly and responsibly will take just as much effort and goodwill as we have all expended in recent weeks.
 Working closely with the Health Department, the State Emergency Operations Center, and dedicated professionals across State government, we have developed, and will continue to refine, critical steps to ensure the health and safety of Vermonters and the continuity of our healthcare system.